 my internal guidelines say that the disputes have to be 'resolved'

 best advice? => get all of the disputes resolved before you get your credit pulled. <= this gives us a valid credit score.

 also.... the bureaus might leave a 'statement' on the account saying that you dispute the acccount. this doesnt mean that the account is actually in dispute.... it means that you dont agree and are saying so with a statement.

 bad news about that: underwriter cannot tell if it is an ongoing dispute or a statement.... so you will have to get the statemeent removed as well.

 best practice with regards to disputes: contact each bureau and have them remove ALL DISPUTES and STATEMENTS OF DISPUTES from the reports.

 did that make sense?

-* Lending across the entire 'Great State of Texas' since 2004
+* Lending across the entire 'Great State of Texas' (and now Louisiana)since 2004